Rio02coder/QRIO-Components/README.md

 # Experiments

 Once all the above instructions are followed we can start running the experiments.
 We recommend going through them in order.
 Experiment 1 - Experiment 5.
 The details on how to run these experiments are given in their individual folders.

-An Important Note: Since these experiments (2-5) use a custom backend we can have issues with transpilation as mentioned in this GitHub issue: https://github.com/Qiskit/qiskit/pull/11333/commits/735e958e36026bc0981c0f3627106c47e6ae8ac7#diff-00276708f86c726ae04a2c670e74177eaad6aad971e017951bb5792501d13bf5 To fix this, go the virtual env folder of QRIOMeta-main folder and then to lib/python3.11/site-packages/qiskit/transpiler/target.py line 581 and replace that with `return qargs - {None}` .
+An IMPORTANT NOTE: Since these experiments (2-5) use a custom backend we can have issues with transpilation as mentioned in this GitHub issue: https://github.com/Qiskit/qiskit/pull/11333/commits/735e958e36026bc0981c0f3627106c47e6ae8ac7#diff-00276708f86c726ae04a2c670e74177eaad6aad971e017951bb5792501d13bf5 To fix this, go the virtual env folder of QRIOMeta-main folder and then to lib/python3.11/site-packages/qiskit/transpiler/target.py line 581 and replace that with `return qargs - {None}` .
 This fix is suggested by this GitHub issue.